Volunteer

 What to expect

-Each day begins in circle, introducing ourselves and acknowledging our relationality to the land and each other.
-We typically work from 10:00am - 12:00pm, break for lunch at noon, then continue the work until 2:00pm.
 Tools and gloves can be provided, but we encourage folks to bring their own gloves.
 Water and washrooms are available on site in the adjacent house.
 No experience necessary!
 Please prioritize parking on the long driveway rather than the road.
 The road is designated for overflow parking.

 The actual task at hand is pulling ivy out of the ground and ideally getting the root.
 This can be easily done by hand as the ivy is shallow, but tools are sometimes necessary and can be provided.
 Happy to do a demonstration!
+The ivy will be removed from the forest in big bags and piled on the driveway.

 Bring a water bottle, lunch, long sleeves/pants, and anything else you might need for a day in the forest.